350 Plymouth Street, Pembroke, MA, USA

 Small pond in a quiet setting, ideal for fishing, swimming, paddling, and seasonal ice skating.

 Stetson Pond was probably named for a family that settled nearby on Plymouth Street.
 Summer cottages built in the 20th century gave way to year-round homes as the years passed.
 The average depth of the pond is 15 feet, with a maximum depth of 33 feet.

 Prior to European contact, the Mattakeeset band of the Massachuseuk (or Massachusett) Native American tribe lived for thousands of years in the North River watershed.
-Their village included most of today’s Pembroke and Hanson as well as parts of Duxbury.
+Their village included most of today’s Pembroke and Hanson.
 Meanwhile the Patuxet band of the Wampanoag tribe inhabited the Jones River watershed, and the area now known as Kingston, Plymouth and Duxbury.
 This property lies within right between those two territories.
 It’s possible that both tribes utilized the area.

 Habitats and Wildlife